-It’s an age of skinny budgets for land agencies to maintain their trails.
-How do trail users keep trails like this from going feral?
+It’s an age of skinny budgets for land agencies.
+How do trail users keep trails like this one from going feral?

 Pruning on the Go

 We live in an era of shrinking budgets for the maintenance on our backcountry trails.
 We also live in an area where the agencies managing our frontcountry trails are cash strapped for trail maintenance.
 So what’s a dedicated trail user do to keep the trails (s)he frequents in good shape?